mattgillooly/mattgillooly.github.com/_posts/2012-12-02-teaching-myself-scala.md

 ## Play!

 After finishing the koans, I did some more-informed searching.
 I was now able to appreciate that the [Play! framework](http://www.playframework.org/), while less popular than Lift, might be a better fit for my goals and experience.
 I built the [demo app](http://www.playframework.org/documentation/2.0.4/ScalaTodoList) and deployed it to Heroku within an hour of starting.
-This was possible both because tthe framework has strong similarities to Rails, and because the tutorial documentation is extremely easy to follow.
+This was possible both because the framework has strong similarities to Rails, and because the tutorial documentation is extremely easy to follow.
 Any Rails developer who wants to deploy a Scala app as soon as possible should start here (but then do the Koans, or else you'll just be writing Ruby in Scala).

 ## Next Steps